maggie-harrington/js-week2-message-board/README.md

 * Create question model
 * Create answer model
 * Create question-tile component to display list of all questions on index page
-* Create question page to display details of an individual question
+* Create question route and question-detail-tile component to display details of an individual question, edit router.js to pass in question_id to question route
 * Create form to add new questions
 * Create form to edit questions
 * Create form to add answers to a question (on question page)